Do you know the difference between an investment adviser, a stockbroker, and an insurance agent/broker?

 -

-The primary role of an independent RIA is to be in the business of providing investment advice.
+Primary role of an independent RIA is to be in the business of providing investment advice

 -